 In performing a quantitative assessment of goodwill, we determine the fair value of our reporting units by using a combination of discounted cash flow ("DCF") analyses and market-based valuation methodologies.
 The models rely on significant judgments and assumptions surrounding general market and economic conditions, short-term and long-term growth rates, discount rates, income tax rates, and detailed management forecasts of future cash flow and operating margin projections, and other assumptions, all of which are based on our internal forecasts of future performance as well as historical trends.
-The market-based valuation methodologies are weighted as to their relative importance and a single fair value is determined.
+The market-based valuation method utilizes EBITDA multiples from guideline public companies operating in similar industries and a control premium.
+The results of these valuation methodologies are weighted as to their relative importance and a single fair value is determined.
 Fair value determinations require considerable judgment and are sensitive to changes in underlying assumptions and factors.
 As a result, there can be no assurance that the estimates and assumptions made for purposes of the annual or interim goodwill impairment tests will prove to be an accurate prediction of the future.